protoblock/protoblock/docs/p2p.md

 Peer to peer - design notes
 ===========================

 Protoblock is a network of peers.
 Clients send and receive transactions from peers.
 Network is a distributed mesh.
-Data is flood filled, where everyone send everyone everything!
+Data is flood filled, where everyone sends everyone everything!

 ### p2p operations
 * Node discovery